thesunRider/Pragview/README.md

 1. Connect Pragview to Wi-Fi.
 2. Use the FTP details to upload images:
    `ftp://pragview:1234@192.168.54.1:21/`
-3. Or use the provided PC script for automated upload.
+Or use the provided PC script for automated upload.
+1. Turn on ftp in device
+2. Copy JPEG image files to code/win/src
+3. Run code/win/main.bat
+4. Enter Ip address of device

 ---